 On the SQL Server Settings blade, the only thing that needs to be changed is the tab for SQL Authentication.
 Set this to Enable and leave all the other settings as they are.

 You can see here that we are specifying that for SQL connectivity, everything is within a virtual network and that we will need port 1433 open on the machine.
 Other settings are for automated patching, backups etc.

+NOTE: The port number setting tells the SQL Server instance that is installed on the machine which port to use.
+You will still need to open a matching firewall port to this port number.